 While you have the option to head home after the summit of Huayna Potosi, we encourage those that have the time to stay for an attempt of Illimani (21,125′ / 6439m).
 Illimani looms over La Paz, and no climber has ever arrived in Bolivia without gawking at its steep flanks and sheer size.
 With the acclimatization and skills we have gained on Pequeño Alpamayo and Huayna Potosi, we will be ready to tackle this challenging peak — the tallest in the Cordillera Real.
 After a beautiful drive through Bolivian farmland and small indigenous towns, we will arrive at our base camp.
 From there, and with the assistance of local high altitude porters, we will move up to the Nido de Condores, or “Nest of the Condors” — our very aptly named high camp situated at 18,372 feet (5,600 meters).
 Summit day takes us across an exposed ridge and then onto broad snow slopes, around crevasse fields, and eventually onto the final, classic, knife-edged summit ridge.

 One of Alpenglow’s AMGA certified lead guides will lead our Bolivia expedition.
 AMGA (American Mountain Guides Association) certification is the most prestigious in the world, attained only by the most experienced and dedicated guides.
 Our lead guides have also traveled and climbed extensively in South America and intimately know the Bolivian Andes.
 Their knowledge of Andean culture as well as the mountains, combined with their passion for teaching others to become competent mountaineers, guarantees that your experience will be one to remember!
-We combine our guides’ experience with the local expertise of one of Bolivia’s original logistics operators, a great cook, and our small team size (maximum ratio of two climbers to one guide) to ensure that you stay healthy, strong, and are able to enjoy each component of your experience.
+We combine our guides’ experience with the local expertise of one of Bolivia’s original logistics operators, a great cook, and our small team size (maximum ratio of three climbers to one guide) to ensure that you stay healthy, strong, and are able to enjoy each component of your experience.

 Bolivia Elevation Profile Per Day